How to Know Your Credit Score in the Philippines

 Not all financial institutions use the same factors, and not all of them use the same formula.
 What matters here is that you can get a good credit rating in the Philippines by paying your debt on time.

-A credit report is a document which contains your credit score.
+A Credit Report in the Philippines [1] is a document which contains your credit score.
 It also includes details about you, plus your credit history if the financial institution needs it.

 Here are some of the details you will find in a credit report: